Clive Stafford Smith

-Clive Adrian Stafford Smith OBE (born 9 July 1959) is a British attorney who specialises in the areas of civil rights and working against the death penalty in the United States of America.
+Clive Adrian Stafford Smith OBE (born 9 July 1959) is a British attorney who specialises in the areas of civil rights and working against capital punishment in the United States.
 He worked to overturn death sentences for convicts, and helped found the not-for-profit Louisiana Capital Assistance Center in New Orleans.
 By 2002 this was the "largest capital defence organisation in the South."
 He was a founding board member of the Gulf Region Advocacy Center, based in Houston, Texas.

-In addition, he has represented more than 80 of the detainees held as enemy combatants since 2002 at the US Guantanamo Bay detention camp.
+In addition, he has represented more than 80 of the detainees held as enemy combatants since 2002 at the Guantanamo Bay detention camp.
 As of February 2021, a total of 40 men are still held there.

-In August 2004, Stafford Smith returned from the US to live and work in the United Kingdom.
+In August 2004, Stafford Smith returned from the U.S. to live and work in the United Kingdom.
 He is the co-founder of Reprieve, a human rights not-for-profit organisation.
 He left after 15 years, and has now established a new non-profit called 3DCentre.
-In 2005 he received the Gandhi International Peace Award.
+In 2005, he received the Gandhi International Peace Award.